 If a larger cut-out is needed for additional duct connections not provided by the factory, or for any other reason, it is very important that the foam be completely sealed.
-Fabricate insulation covers from sheet metal to cover the foam at the cut.
-Seal the edges and corners that are not covered using silicone caulking or a duct seal compound.
+Insulation covers must be fabricated from sheet metal to cover the foam at the cut.
+The edges and corners that are not covered must then be sealed using silicone caulking or a duct seal compound.